 Himali Cha Cha

 Every great city seems to have an Indian restaurant that has been around for decades.
 Himali Cha Cha holds this title in Bangkok, and has been a favorite for generations of Thais.
-You’ll find delicious Indian cuisine, and as one diner wrote, “an oasis of calm and peace.”
+You’ll find delicious Indian cuisine.
 The chicken kebab and masala papadum win rave reviews.
 Fodors recommends breads and the mango lassi.
 Go and enjoy an unforgettable meal.

 There are outdoor markets…and then there’s Chatuchak.
 Just a few facts to put Chatuchak in perspective.
 The world’s largest market spans 35 acres with more than 35,000 vendors.
 That means you’ll find anything you’re looking for: crafts, food, artwork, clothing, household goods, and whatever else you might want.